Okta Token Inline Hook Execution Fails with Error With Could Not Deserialize Error

-An error is logged in the System Log for a Token Inline Hook execution with the following error summary:
+Okta logs an error in the System Log for a Token Inline Hook execution with the following error summary.

 Could not deserialize inline hook response due to error at Line 1 Column <number>